 Exploring unknown regions by car has been the epitome of travel for us for years.
-A USA Road trip means setting out on new ways to explore America.
-In the USA and Canada in particular, road trips are one of the best ways to get to know the country.
+A USA Road trip means setting off on new paths to explore America.
+Especially in the USA and Canada, road trips are one of the best ways to get to know the country.
 Everyone does this a little differently, everyone sees the same region in a slightly different way.
-We were curious and asked travel bloggers what their best USA road trip was.
-Here are their answers.
+We were curious and asked travel bloggers what their favorite USA road trip was.
+We also recommend one

-Heike Bohm of Hello World recommends a USA road trip through the northwest:
+Heike Bohm from Hallo Welt recommends a journey through the northwest:

 Most vacationers travel along Highway 101 from San Francisco to Los Angeles on the west coast of the US.
 On the other hand, I chose the Pacific Northwest on my USA Road Trip: a round trip through the states of Washington and Oregon with a trip to Vancouver, Canada.

 From Seattle to Vancouver